vasylnakvasiuk/dotfiles/README.rst

 Pre-installation
 ----------------

+*Note: this setup works only on Mac OS X*

 1. Install Homebrew_.
 2. Install unix shell – zsh_ (Z shell) and set ``zsh`` as your default shell.
 3. Install zsh configuration framework oh-my-zsh_.